theREALdebater/eclat/doc/objects/scrying.md

-A responder can be anything that can receive events, but usually it will be containers themselves that are responders, and they will search their own members for matching OIDs (but not recursively, since their subcontainers will have received the event anyway).
+A responder can be anything that can receive events, but usually it will be containers themselves that are responders, and they will search their own members for matching OIDs (but not recursively, since their sub-containers will have received the event anyway).

 It is more than possible that the same container will be reported multiple times; the requestor will need to cope with this, for example by ignoring reported containers that have already